 Non-Ducted RV AC

 With non-ducted RV AC systems, cool air is distributed from this one location in the RV.
-Think “window air conditioner” in a sticks & bricks house.
+It’s not too different than a “window air conditioner” in a sticks & bricks house.

 Non-ducted AC is the most common type of air conditioning system found in RVs.